Valentin-42/Valentin-42.github.io/_posts/2023-05-10-WifiWanderer.md

 * Implementing A* / Dijkstra algorithm to find paths for exploration and obstacle avoidance
 * Joystick commands and obstacle prevention based on laser obstacle distances
 * Utilizing the autodock package from the TurtleBot repository
-* Through the use of these various packages and tools, we were able to successfully complete the task at hand.

 # Steps